bolajahmad/polka-poap/Readme.md

 - UI Frontend: A user-friendly interface for interacting with the D'app.

 ## Installation

-Provide detailed instructions on how to install the D'app.
+Instructions on how to run the D'app locally.

 ## Usage

-Provide detailed instructions on how to use the D'app.
-Include screenshots or videos if possible.
+Demo screenshots and videos.

 ## Contributing